Perth Water: History

+The northern shore, specifically the area around Point Fraser, is traditionally known to the Whadjuk Noongar people as Boodjargabbeelup.

 Historically it was much larger in size.
 The shorelines have been regularly changed.

 Considerable reclamation has taken place on both sides of the river.
 For example, in 1879, landfill of Perth Water was used to create The Esplanade.

 Narrows bridge reclamation

 For the construction of the Narrows Bridge and its approaches, considerable amounts of the north west section of Perth Water were reclaimed.

 In the early days of the settlement of Perth the north west section between Mount Eliza and the city had been named Mounts Bay, and the road along the shore became known as Mounts Bay Road.
 The subsequent reclamation effectively removed what has been known as Mounts Bay.

 The former river bank in that area is equivalent to the edge of Mounts Bay Road.
 The whole Perth Convention and Exhibition Centre lies on the river side of the former river bank.